 Now get all your other ingredients together.
 Peel and smash the garlic with the side of a knife.
 Actually reverse that.
 Smash the garlic with the side of a knife first, then the peel should come off easily.
 Smashing them before adding them to the food processor helps prevent them from getting stuck on the blade and not chopping up properly.
 The rule of thumb is 1 small clove per cup of basil.
 That’s my rule.
 You can definitely taste the garlic in here so if you think it might be too much, use a little less.

 Add the garlic and some salt to the food processor and pulse until well chopped.
 You need more salt than you think.
 Even though there’s lots of salty Parmesan, you still need about a teaspoon of salt.
 Add your greens and pine nuts and pulse until finely chopped.
 You’ll have to add the greens in batches unless you have a giant food processor.
 Mine was a wedding gift from 30 years ago.
 The marriage only lasted 10 years but my retro Braun is still going strong!

-Now with the processor running, add the olive oil in a slow stream and run until well pureed.
-Squeeze a bit of lemon juice in and season with more salt if it needs some.
-Add some freshly ground black pepper.
+With the processor running, add the olive oil in a slow stream and run until well pureed.
+Squeeze a bit of lemon juice in at the end, taste and season with more salt if it needs some.
+Add some freshly ground black pepper too.

 Here’s the recipe: